Workouts to Help Prevent Sports Injuries

 Once muscles are warm, they’re ready for these stretches:

-right over ankle).
+ankle).
 Lean forward to feel the stretch in the inner thigh.
-Hold for 20
+Hold for 20 to 30 seconds.

 After every workout, repeat these same stretches to help the body cool down and increase

 flexibility while muscles are still warm.